War Is the H-Word: Themes

 One major theme of the episode is asymmetrical warfare.
 This was a recurring theme used by the Futurama writers including in episodes "When Aliens Attack", "The Problem with Popplers" and "Lrrreconcilable Ndndifferences".
 Those episodes featured the people of Earth being outgunned by Lrrr and the aliens from Omicron Persei 8 whereas this episode features the forces of Earth as the conquering army.
 The episode showcases multiple pop culture influences including M*A*S*H, Starship Troopers, Star Wars, Mulan, and Star Trek, along with being influenced by growing up during the Vietnam War.

 Broadcast and reception

-In 2006, IGN.com named this episode as number five in their list of the top 25 Futurama episodes, praising it for its surprisingly successful take on the "well-worn" war genre.
+In 2006, IGN named this episode as number five in their list of the top 25 Futurama episodes, praising it for its surprisingly successful take on the "well-worn" war genre.
 Douglas Pratt noted that while the episode was mildly predictable, overall it was still an inspired episode.
 The A.V.
 Club gave the episode a B+.